18th January, 2017

 4. Saying France is the “home of freedom”

-On the 13th of November 2015, a series of co-ordinated Islamist terrorist attacks occurred in Paris, France, resulting in the deaths of 130 victims.
+On the 13th of November 2015, a series of co-ordinated Muhammedan terrorist attacks occurred in Paris, France, resulting in the deaths of 130 victims.

 Turnbull, who was in Europe at the time, had a predictably weak response to the attacks saying we should respond by singing together, and that “freedom stands up for itself”.
 He added that there was no need to raise the terror alert level.